-Section 2.3 Here is our plan service area for Kaiser Permanente Medicare Advantage
+Section 2.2 - Here is our plan service area for Kaiser Permanente Medicare Advantage

-Although Medicare is a federal program, our plan is available only to individuals who live in our plan service area.
+Our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.